5 Mistakes You’re Making with The Kettlebell Front Squat

 ( so you can know how to improve your kettlebell front squat and build a stronger... more capable body.)

 "Can you do me a solid?
 If you're liking the videos... mind subscribing to my YouTube Channel?
-I promise they'll help ya become a more balanced strongman!"
+I promise they'll help ya become the strongest, most elite, version of yourself!"

 Common Kettlebell Mistake #1: Establishing the Right Foot Position.